-The School reported a receivable of \$17,199 as a result of money advanced for shared expenses to charter schools operated by the School's charter-holder, in its statement of net position and balance sheet - governmental funds.
+Included in the accounts receivable, the School reported \$16,055 of funds due from shared expenses for Doral International Academy of Math and Science (\$260) and The Charter School at Waterstone (\$15,795), charter schools operated by the School's charter-holder, in its statement of net position and balance sheet - governmental funds.
+Additionally, the School reported a receivable in the amount of \$462,601 from The Charter School at Waterstone for disbursement of Paycheck Protection Program (PPP) Loan funds.
 The School expects to receive full payment within one year from the financial statement date and no allowance for bad debt has been established.